evagabriela/WDI/resources/templates/lessons/template-lesson.md

 >
 > - [ ] Are activities spaced out with enough time for each?
 >   - [ ] Did you include knowledge "Checks" or activities at the end of every component to test comprehension?
->   - [ ] Is there an even distribution of intructor-led and active learning portions?
+>   - [ ] Is there an even distribution of instructor-led and active learning portions?
 >
 >
 > - [ ] Did you provide guidance for both students & instructors?